-The Scene Design MFA curriculum allows each student to find and shape a personal artistic vision: to explore the means of expression through historical and current theory with the expressed intention of discovering new forms, theory, and means of expression.
-In addition, scene designers develop aesthetic sophistication through studying theory across a range of disciplines (e.g. music composition, performance theory, directing and semiotics).
-Students are encouraged to explore varied practices and skillsets, including performance, model making, drafting, painting, drawing and new media.
+The Scene Design curriculum allows each student to find and shape a personal artistic vision through historical and current theory while discovering new forms, theory, and means of expression.
+In addition, scene designers develop an aesthetic sophistication through studying across a range of disciplines (e.g. music composition, performance theory, directing, and semiotics).
+Students explore and master varied skill sets, including performance, model making, drafting, painting, drawing, and new media.

-Scene Design MFA candidates are required to pass a Graduation Review to complete the Program and obtain the MFA degree.
+All MFA Scene Design students are required to pass a Mid-Residence and Graduation Review in order to complete the Program and obtain their degree.

 Detailed curriculum and academic requirements can be found in the online course catalog.